kjlisby/domiticz-ihc-plugin/README.md

 The RS.485 interface must be connected to the RS.485 port (screw terminals) on the IHC controller via a twisted pair of wires.

 Note that there is an RS.485 port on all generations of IHC controllers.
 I have however only experience with the very first controller generation, where there is an RS.232 connector on the front.

 NOTE THAT RS.232 AND RS.485 ARE TWO VERY DIFFERENT THINGS.
-And in fact, the RS.232 connector on the IHC controller can only be used to program / set up the controller.
-I am in fact using another dongle on the same Raspberry Pi (an RS.232 USB) to make this kind of changes in the controller utilizing the picocom terminal emulator.
+The RS.232 connector on the IHC controller can only be used to program / set up the controller.
+I am using another dongle on the same Raspberry Pi (an RS.232 USB) to make this kind of changes in the controller utilizing the picocom terminal emulator.

 # Installation of the plugin